PreibischLab/STIM/README.md

-# imglib2-st
+# ImgLib2 Spatial Transcriptomics Project
 Library for managing, storage, viewing, and working with spatial transcriptomics data using imglib2, BigDataViewer and Fiji.
+Great example data is provided by the [SlideSeq paper](https://science.sciencemag.org/content/363/6434/1463.long) and can be downloaded from [here](https://portals.broadinstitute.org/single_cell/study/slide-seq-study).

 Installation requires maven and OpenJDK8 (or newer) on Ubuntu:
 ```bash